 - Fully supporting initiatives which help to reduce our use of plastic, particularly single use plastics

-- Taking steps to reduce our paper waste, including encourage electronic only filing; double sided printing as standard when we do need to print documents; and, we have introduced a secure client site enabling our advisers and clients to scan and upload documents with no/reduced paper waste
+- Taking steps to reduce our paper waste, including encouraging electronic only filing; double sided printing as standard when we do need to print documents; and, we have introduced a secure client site enabling our advisers and clients to scan and upload documents with no/reduced paper waste

 - Installing recycling bins throughout our offices, enabling our colleagues to recycle all recyclable material (including glass, paper, cardboard and plastic waste).